Roof Insurance Claim Denials

 Why Roof Damage Insurance Claims Get Denied

 Under most circumstances, homeowners insurance covers roof damages.
 However, roof damage insurance claims do get rejected -- there are several common reasons.
-If the cause of loss is excluded in your home insurance policy, you can expect a claim rejection letter.
+If the cause of loss is excluded from your home insurance policy, you can expect a claim rejection letter.

 Most insurance companies reject insurance claims if the roof inspection shows that you have been negligent in your roof maintenance.
 There is a high chance of roof insurance claim denial if you have not kept your roof free from moss and debris, your gutters cleaned, or roof leaks repaired.